Hillary Wolf

-Early life and career
+Early life

 Wolf was born Hillary Jocelyn Wolf on February 7, 1977 in Chicago, Illinois.

+Career

 Wolf is best known for playing Megan, the sister of Kevin, who was portrayed by Macaulay Culkin, in the Home Alone series.

 She also starred as the lead character Laura in the film Big Girls Don't Cry...
 They Get Even, Holly Anderson in Murder Ordained, and as Emily in Waiting for the Light.

 Personal life

 Wolf won the world judo championships for juniors in 1994 and represented the United States in judo at the 1996 Summer Olympics and the 2000 Summer Olympics.
 In 1996, she participated in the women's 48 kg competition and made it to the quarterfinals.
 In 2000, she was in the women's 52 kg competition and was out in the first round.

-In 2002, she married her husband Chris Saba.
+In 2002, Wolf married her husband Chris Saba.
 They currently live in Colorado Springs, Colorado with their two sons Michael and Dylan, who were born in 2007 and 2010.

-In 2004, Wolf and her husband Chris started a wrestling club called Rocky Mountain Wrestling Club which is located in Colorado Springs, Colorado.
+In 2004, the couple started a wrestling club called Rocky Mountain Wrestling Club which is also located in Colorado Springs.